The Leafed Induced Subtree in chordal and bounded treewidth graphs: Preliminaries

-As discussed in~\cite{Kl1994}, given a tree decomposition, it is possible to transform it in polynomial time to a {\sl nice} new one of the same width.
-We can even require that each edge is introduced exactly once and that the root and the leaves are empty bags.
-In this paper we assume that every nice tree decomposition has this property.
-Moreover, by Bodlaender \emph{et al}.~\cite{BoDrDrFoLoPi2013} we can find in time $2^{\Ocal(\tw)}\cdot n$ a tree decomposition of width $\Ocal(\tw)$ of any graph $G$.
-Hence, since in this section we focus on single-exponential algorithms, we may assume that a nice tree decomposition of width $w = \Ocal(\tw)$ is given with the input.
+As discussed by~\cite{Kl1994}, given a tree decomposition, it is possible to transform it in linear time to a {\sl nice} new one of the same width.
+Note that for each $t \in T$, $G_t$ corresponds to the subgraph induced by all the vertices introduced in the nodes of the subtree of $T$ rooted at $t$.
+Moreover, \cite{Ko2021} shows that we can find in time $2^{\Ocal(\tw)}\cdot n$ a tree decomposition of width $2\cdot \tw+1$ of any graph $G$.
+Since, in this section, we focus on single-exponential algorithms, we may assume that a nice tree decomposition of width $w = 2 \cdot \tw +1$ is given with the input.
 For each $t \in V(T)$, we define $V_t = V(G_t)$.